-I. Factual Background.1
+I. Factual Background.

 The facts are undisputed.
-Google, an Electronic Services Provider2 ("ESP"), proactively scans all content uploaded to or transmitted through Google services by a subscriber or user.
-This process is done automatically using special software, PhotoDNA, which was developed by Microsoft and made available to ESP and the National Center for Missing and Exploited Children ("NCMEC").
+Google, an Electronic Services Provider1 ("ESP"), proactively scans all content uploaded to or transmitted through Google services by a subscriber or user.
+This process is done automatically using proprietary software such as MD5 hashing (which is used in virtually every case often in conjunction with a second software) and PhotoDNA, which was developed by Microsoft and made available to ESPs and the National Center for Missing and Exploited Children ("NCMEC").
+Unlike MD5 hashing, PhotoDNA tries to identify photos that are visually highly similar to previously identified images classified as CSAM despite the photos not being identical at the bit level such that there would be matching MD5 hash values.
 Similar proprietary software has been developed by Google and YouTube to perform the same function as PhotoDNA.
-ESPs use one or several of these options to automatically scan the electronic data and communications of the ESP's users, calculate a cryptographic hash value of the uploaded files, and compare that hash value to a database of hash values associated with previously identified child sexual abuse materials ("CSAM") maintained and distributed to ESPs by NCMEC.
+ESPs use one or several of these options to automatically scan the electronic data and communications of the ESP's users, calculate a cryptographic hash value of any uploaded files, and compare each file's hash value to a database of hash values associated with previously identified child sexual abuse materials ("CSAM") maintained and distributed to ESPs by NCMEC.

 If a match is found, the ESP is mandated by federal law to submit a report to NCMEC providing detailed information about the individual who uploaded or received the content.
 Attached to each report are the actual files which were uploaded or transmitted.
 Often, but not always, a staff member of the ESP views the files prior to submitting them to NCMEC to confirm that the images contain suspected CSAM.
-Often, but not always, a staff member at NCMEC views the files attached to the
+Often, but not always, a staff member at NCMEC